iocchi/PetriNetPlans/README.md

 2. Compile and test pnp_ros and rp_action (see PNPros/README.txt)

+These packages have been tested with Ubuntu 12.04 + ROS hydro and Ubuntu 14.04 + ROS indigo.

 If you encounter and problem, please contact one of the maintainers (e.g., iocchi@dis.uniroma1.it)